Whether it’s the legal and formal stuff or the fun and quirky things – everyone should read this compilation before setting foot in Germany.

 The river Elbe has its source in the Czech Giant Mountains.
-From there, the Elbe flows on 722 kilometers among others through Dresden and Hamburg all the way to Cuxhaven where she empties into the North Sea.
+From there, the Elbe flows on 722 kilometers among others through Dresden and Hamburg all the way to Cuxhaven.
+There she empties into the North Sea.

-The Danube is Europe’s second longest river, flowing through ten – yes: ten! – countries and empties into the Black Sea.
-She’s 2.857 kilometers long, but only 647 are within the Germany borders.
+The Danube is Europe’s second-longest river, flowing through ten – yes: ten! – countries and empties into the Black Sea.
+She’s 2.857 kilometers long, but only 647 are within the German borders.

 524 kilometers make the Main Germany’s fifth-largest river.

-While I constantly astonish people with the info on German islands, everybody expects mountains, mainly in Bavaria, and actually, Germany’s highest mountain, the 2.962 meters high Zugspitze can be climbed there, right at the border to Austria.
+While I constantly astonish people with the info on German islands, everybody expects mountains, mainly in Bavaria.
+As a matter of fact, Germany’s highest mountain, the 2.962 meters high Zugspitze, can be climbed right at the border to Austria.

 But there are also the internationally lesser-known mountains like the Ore Mountains in Saxony and the Harz, stretching across Lower Saxony, Saxony-Anhalt, and Thuringia.

-And now that we are covering the German clichés, I will not spare you the information that there are more than 1,500 breweries in Germany, most of them located in, of course, Bavaria.
+And now that we are covering the German clichés, I will not spare you the information that there are more than 1,500 breweries in Germany.
+Most of them are located in Bavaria, obviously.

 The international statistics conference defined in 1887 that a major city has more than 100,000 inhabitants.
 Henceforth, there are 81 major cities in Germany, whereby the five largest are

 Hamburg – an elegant metropolis on the river Elbe, home to Europe’s third-largest harbor.
-By train, Hamburg is only 90 minutes away from Berlin, has 1.9 million inhabitants, and is the perfect gateway to the German shores.
+By train, Hamburg is only 90 minutes away from Berlin and has 1.9 million inhabitants.
+It is the perfect gateway to the German shores.

 Munich – Bavaria’s capital, home to almost 1.5 million inhabitants, is probably one of the most popular cities among international visitors.
 Here they find all the clichés such as Beer, Bratwurst, and Blasmusik, traditional brass-band music.
 Also, Munich is a great gateway to the scenic mountainous region.

 Cologne – home to 1 million Jecken, carnival-revelers, the region is infamous for the carnival, but also for the Gothic Cathedral next to the river Rhine.
-Also, Cologne is known for a vigorous LGBTQ-community.
+Also, Cologne is known for its vigorous LGBTQ community.

 Frankfurt on the Main – mind you, there is also a Frankfurt on the Oder, bordering Poland – has over 750,000 and is Germany’s finance center.
-For decades, the city, where also Germany’s largest and busiest airport is located, had a really bad reputation due to the notorious Bahnhofsviertel, the neighborhood around the main station.
-Notwithstanding, this quarter is definitely not a recreational area, there are very nice neighborhoods, there is beautiful architecture, and a very active art scene with great venues.
+For decades, the city had a really bad reputation due to the notorious Bahnhofsviertel, the neighborhood around the main station.
+While his quarter is definitely not a recreational area, there are very nice neighborhoods and a very active art scene.

-According to my experience, it’s the same in most parts of the world: The metropolis all are a bit similar to the chain stores, chain restaurants, the whole globalization.
-The smaller the place the closer you get to the more genuine, typical Germany.
-And many of those are true jewels and not to be missed: Be it Bamberg in Bavaria, Münster in the center, or Lübeck all the way up north close to Denmark.
+According to my experience, it’s the same in most parts of the world: The metropoles are similar due to the chain stores, chain restaurants, the whole globalization.
+The smaller the place, the closer you get to the more genuine, typical Germany.
+And many of those are true jewels and not to be missed.
+Be it Bamberg in Bavaria, Münster in the center, or Lübeck all the way up north close to Denmark.

 Normally, as you arrive at a city, whether by train or by plane, there should be a tourist information or at least a display with free maps and information that help you to get around.
-Also, there will always be some shops and fast-food restaurants open, even on Sunday, which is special, we’ll get to German opening hours later.
+Also, there will always be some shops and fast-food restaurants open, even on Sunday.
+This is worth mentioning, but we’ll get to German opening hours later.

 I’d also like to mention another thing that’s said about Germany – it’s said to be squeaky clean.
-Well, it might be cleaner than some cities in so-called developing countries, but it’s definitely not cleaner than other European cities.
-However, Germans are very aware of the environment and usually do not throw trash around.
-There are many trash cans all over the place and even if there aren’t any in sight, you’ll probably won’t see anybody just drop their trash.
+Well, it might be cleaner than some cities in so-called developing countries.
+However, it’s definitely not cleaner than other European cities.
+Nevertheless, Germans are very aware of the environment and usually do not throw trash around.
+There are many trash cans all over the place.
+But even if there aren’t any in sight, you’ll probably won’t see anybody just drop their trash.

 You might see people putting cans or empty bottles next to the trash bins.
 That’s not because they are untidy but because they want to make it easier for bottle collectors.
 In Germany, you have to pay a deposit of 5 to 25 cents when buying mineral water, soda, and beer.
-Hence, homeless and very poor people search the trash bins for empty containers which, of course, is pretty gross and can even be harmful to them.
+Hence, homeless and very poor people search the trash bins for empty containers.
+Obviously, that is pretty gross and can even be harmful to them.
 Therefore, people leave them next to the bin to make it a bit easier for them.